montioo/ticketbot/readme.md

 ### Setup

 The bot ran (while the ticket sale was active) an a server rented from Google.
-When starting to use Google Cloud Services every new customer gets coupon worth 300$ which can be spend on any of their products.
-I used mine
+When starting to use Google Cloud Services every new customer gets a coupon worth 300$ which can be spend on any of their products.